 Eligible patients will be offered an appointment between September and December 2022.
 You can book your COVID-19 autumn booster online now if you’re aged 65 or over, at higher risk or are pregnant, a frontline health and social care worker, a carer or you live with someone who has a weakened immune system.

 To find out more about the COVID-19 autumn booster or to book an appointment or find your local walk-in site, visit the NHS website.

-Booster Jabs are an additional dose of a COVID-19 vaccination, given around 6 months after the initial vaccination course is completed.
-This is to help extend the protection offered by the first two doses, as there is some evidence that the effectiveness of the vaccine wanes over time.
+Booster jabs are an additional dose of a COVID-19 vaccination.
+This is to help extend the protection offered by the primary COVID-19 vaccination course, as there is some evidence that the effectiveness of the vaccine wanes over time.

 Will I be able to get a COVID-19 vaccine at Boots?

 Boots opened its first COVID-19 vaccination site in Halifax on 14 January 2021.
 Today, we offer COVID-19 vaccinations at over 50 pharmacies across England.

 Patients will be invited directly by the NHS to book their COVID-19 vaccination appointment at a range of locations across the country, including many Boots Pharmacies.

 For the very latest information about the COVID-19 vaccine, please visit the government website.

 For more information on our Northern Ireland COVID-19 Vaccination Service, and to book an appointment, please click here.

 What is a vaccine?